Bolivia's September vote in doubt as virus death toll rises

 Most researchers agree that “to plan activities such as an election, you must wait for the epidemiological curve of active cases to have a sustained decrease for a period of 14 days, so the date of Sept.
 6 is not appropriate,” the committee, made up mostly of doctors, wrote to Salvador Romero, president of the Supreme Electoral Tribunal.

-Bolivia has reported nearly 2,300 confirmed deaths from COVID-10, although the real number is believed to be higher.
+Bolivia has reported nearly 2,300 confirmed deaths from COVID-19, although the real number is believed to be higher.

 The election tribunal, which has not yet commented on the letter recommending a postponement of the vote, decides on the date with the endorsement of the congress, currently dominated by the Movement for Socialism party.
 The group was led by Evo Morales, who was forced to resign as president last year after protests over an election that international observers said was marred by irregularities.